 Every supplier constructs their security managed service differently, all using different tools, vendors, hosting types and cost models.

 When considering your options, it’s important to understand the differences and choose one that meets both your business needs and your IT strategy.
 Investing in a managed service should ultimately increase your efficiency and effectiveness.

-Here at ThirdSpace, we’re currently exploring how Azure Sentinel can be built upon to create a security managed service that delivers maximum value and peace of mind for our customers, and the results, so far, are looking promising.
-As highlighted above our security services will be sure to include:
+Here at ThirdSpace, we have developed a security managed service, built on Microsoft Sentinel, that delivers maximum value and peace of mind for our clients.
+As highlighted above our security services include:

-A security managed service with a Sentinel powered SOC, supported by expert knowledge, would be the ideal solution for any organisation looking to take their digital security seriously.
+A security managed service with a Sentinel powered SOC, supported by expert knowledge, is the ideal solution for any organisation looking to take their digital security to the next level.